cherrypi/dhtmladventure/LostInTheJungle/backtotop.md

 rocks bounce down the cliff side.
 Your clothes slip a little bit.
 You then fall and crumple on the ground beneath you.
 Then everything goes black.
 You wake up and you are standing in a glade.
-You look around wondering if you hit your head to hard.
+You look around wondering if you hit your head too hard.
 You realize someone is standing next to you.
 A man in white stares at you.
 "I'm Gandalf the white!" he says.
 You stare at the sky dizzy.
 You then wake up on the jungle floor and excruciating pain floods through you.
 This is reality you think.
-You must of passed out from the pain.
+You must have passed out from the pain.
 You can't continue like this.

 ##Oops